GenieTim/genieblog.ch/source/_posts_en/2017/2017-08-07-calculating-eq-c-of-a-multireaction-system.md

 To be precise, you need a program which does it for you.
 What is has to do in general is to solve a system of equations, with the same number of equations as reactions.
 This can generally be done by using a matrix; here, the matrix will have as many rows as reactions and as many columns as substances which are involved in the reaction stochiometry.
-Apart from the valus in the matrix, this is equivalent to a stochiometric matrix.
+Apart from the values in the matrix, this is equivalent to a stochiometric matrix.
 For the following calculations, we will start with a stochiometric matrix.

 The most important step now is to determine the values of the matrix cells.